-3.1.2 Transmission & Distribution Plant
+3.1.2 Transmission and Distribution Plant

-The service area includes 44 miles of overhead transmission lines, 0.12 miles of underground transmission lines, 190 miles of overhead distribution lines and 271 miles of underground distribution lines.
-Five Electric Division customers take service off of the 69-kV transmission system.
+The service area includes 179.8 miles of overhead lines, 287.18 miles of underground lines.
+Five Electric Division customers take service from the 69-kV transmission system.
 These customers include the Dover Air Force Base, Kraft, Proctor & Gamble, and NRG Energy Center (NRG).
 NRG is an exempt wholesale generator that sells power that must be transmitted through the City's transmission system to third party purchasers.
-When the NRG plant is not operating the Electric Division provides power for the plant site.
+When the NRG plant is not operating, the Electric Division provides power for the plant site.